gecrooks/modern-python-template/README.md

 We have to explicitly omit the unit tests since we have placed the test files in the same directories as the code to test.

+The pragam "pragma: no cover" is used to mark untestable lines.
+This often happens with conditional imports used for backwards compatibility between python versions.

 ## Linting